starkware-libs/cairo-docs/src/starkware/cairo/docs/hello_starknet/amm.rst

     **TL;DR**

     - Get: scalability & security for AMM
-    - By: constructing or calling functions
+    - By: keeping the AMM state in a contract's storage and maintaining it with the contract's functions

     **Contents**